woman kneeling on the ground drawing in chalk the word resist inside yellow circle for a climate action in San Francisco

 Top Tips for Advanced Artistic Activism

-A clear concise checklist from the Creative Center for Activism of important things to remember when planning an artistic action.
+A clear concise checklist from the Center for Artistic Activism of important things to remember when planning an artistic action.

 Summary